MedICL-VU/crossmoda2023/README.md

 >To further reduce the domain gap, we include real target domain images for training.
 We use the model obtained by step 2 to generate pseudo labels on the unlabeled target domain images.
 Then we re-train the nnU-Net using the combined data, i.e., synthetic images (w/ real labels) and real images (w/ pseudo labels).
 Of course, the quality of pseudo labels matters!
 In our solution, we simply filter out the poor pseudo labels via connected component analysis.
 Feel free to explore more advanced pseudo label filtering methods!

 ### Conditional synthesis results
 Each column belongs to the same site/style.
-Nicely, our synthesized images (top 3 rows) match the style of the real image (bottom row) from the same site.
+From each column on the right panel, we can see that our synthesized images (top 3 rows) match the style of the real image (bottom row) from the same site.
 <p align="center"><img src="https://github.com/han-liu/crossmoda2023/blob/main/figs/vandy365_results.png" alt="results" width="550"/></p>

 ### Challenge results